-After a half century of use, the existing floating bridge is showing its age.
+After over a half century of use, the existing floating bridge is showing its age.
 The bridge's pontoons were vulnerable to windstorms and its support columns were vulnerable to earthquakes.

 Additionally, the existing bridge only has two lanes in each direction, no shoulders and no HOV lanes.
 Adding transit/HOV lanes, shoulders and a bicycle/pedestrian path provides greater reliability and more options to accommodate growth in the region.

-The bicycle/pedstrian path will also connect to regional trails on either side of Lake Washington creating additional recreation opportunities.
+The bicycle/pedstrian path on the new bridge will also connect to regional trails on either side of Lake Washington creating additional recreation opportunities.

 The End Result

 - A safer structure that is resistant to windstorms up to 89 mph.

 - Two general-purpose lanes and one transit/HOV lane in each direction.